corpinfo/git-s3-sync/README.md

     aws s3api create-bucket --bucket [BucketName --region [Region] --create-bucket-configuration LocationConstraint=[Region]

 The initial setup will have created a bucket in your account with the following pattern: [stackname]-lambdazipsbucket-[randomhash].
-Take the contents of this bucket and copy them to the custom bucket that was just created.
+Take the contents of this bucket(including folder structure) and copy them to the custom bucket that was just created.

 The following command can be used to quickly move the files: